Tranexamic acid and surgical site infection in gastrointestinal surgery

 Progress

-Recruitment of the TRIGS trial has recommenced in November 2022, with 240 patients currently recruited.
+There are 1459 patients currently recruited to the TRIGS trial.
 There will be six countries and more than 50 sites participating in the TRIGS Trial.
 The TRIGS -D trial and a cancer recurrence sub-study will be a sub-study of the main trial.
 We welcome new sites to join this trial.

 Trial summary